tiepdotme/bodhinyana-group.github.io/_posts/2020-03-25-how-well-am-i-spending-my-time.markdown

 title: How well am I spending my time?
 date: 2020-04-01 19:30:00
 leader: Martin
+reading_author: Martin Evans
+allow_comments: yes
+reading_snippet:  We put so much energy into trying to create happiness – trying to make ourselves happy and trying to make other people happy - it’s so stressful – it’s *Dukkha*.
+But we don’t know anything else – we think we have failed when we’re not happy.
+And then we have to block out the feeling of failure by escaping into sleep or drink or drugs – anything, but turn towards reality.
 ---

 Staying at home and not being able to see our families and friends, we are fortunate to be able to keep in touch, not only by speaking, but also through video.
 It is surprising how much closer we feel to people when we can see them and the world they are living in.